 Letters rogatory work as a standalone for transnational judicial assistance overseas when there is no treaty or agreement to govern the same.
 This is because they work as court requests for the performance of an act that could constitute a violation of that country’s sovereignty if done without the sanction of the foreign court.
-Consequently, their function effect service of process or to obtain evidence is done on a case-wise consensual basis.
-However, if the countries involved are parties to the Hague Service or Evidence Conventions, or the Inter-American Convention on Letters Rogatory and Additional Protocol, it is highly likely that the process under the central authorities designated under the treaties or other designated alternatives is applicable.
+Consequently, their function effect process service or to obtain evidence is done on a case-wise consensual basis.
+However, if the countries involved are parties to the Hauge Service Convention or Evidence Conventions, or the Inter-American Convention on Letters Rogatory and Additional Protocol, it is highly likely that the process is under the central authorities designated under the treaties or other designated alternatives is applicable.

 Letters rogatory take a significant period of time and go through a long set of channels.
 Consequently, the foreign judicial authority usually sets a date for letters of request.
 Signatories to the Hague Evidence Convention usually set a date within a few months of the request arrival in the receiving country.
 It must be noted here, however, that a few countries do allow evidence to be taken from voluntary witnesses, though the restrictions surrounding the same vary drastically across countries.
 In the past, letters rogatory were not transmissible directly between the relevant courts and relied on consular or diplomatic channels, effectively dampening the entire process.
 There have been various international conventions regarding the service of process and taking of evidence.

 [1.0] LETTERS ROGATORY AND THE HAGUE SERVICE CONVENTION